victorChung/splitviewsample/README.md

 # splitviewsample
+it's about the sample of splitview.
+Just for testing.
-it's about the sample of splitview.Just for testing.Maybe you guys would like it.
+Maybe you guys would like it.